emporix/md-module-template/README.md

 npm run build
 ```

-and then start local server:
+and then start the local server:
 ```bash
 npm run preview
 ```

-You also need to add the module to Dashboard:
+You also need to add the module to the Management Dashboard:
 - open the Dashboard
 - go to `Administration/Extensions` page
 - click `ADD NEW EXTENSION` button